Chaos Zero Nightmare (CZN)NarjaBuild and Guide

 Cons

-• Defense Damage archetype Narja is strongest within, currently lacks top-tier teammates to be used with.
+• Defense Damage archetype Narja is strongest in currently lack top tier teammates to be used with.

 Ratings